PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Chunk-based Memory Management

-For BWD, the inputs of an operator are activations and param fp16 tensors, and the outputs are the gradient of activations and grad fp16 tensors.
+For BWD, the inputs of a BWD operator are activations and param fp16 tensors, and the outputs are the gradient of activations and grad fp16 tensors.
 Figure~\ref{fig:chunk_reuse} shows how to reuse param fp16 chunk for grad fp16 tensors.
-The operator accesses the param fp16 tensors before computation, and their states become COMPUTE again.
-During the operator computing, generated grad fp16 tensors are allocated on temporary memory space.
-After the computing is completed, since param fp16 is no longer needed, we copy the grad fp16 data from the temporary memory space to the memory space of the corresponding param fp16 tensors and change the tensor state to HOLD\_AFTER\_BWD.
+Before the BWD computing, the operator accesses the param fp16 tensors and changes their states to COMPUTE.
+During the BWD computing, the generated grad fp16 tensors are allocated on temporary memory space.
+After the BWD computing, since param fp16 is no longer needed, we copy the grad fp16 data from the temporary memory space to the memory space of the corresponding param fp16 tensors and change the tensor state to HOLD\_AFTER\_BWD.
+Given that parameters may be shared by multiple operators, we use a reference counter to indicate the last time the tensor is accessed.

-Before ADAM computing, OS tensors (param fp32, momentum, and variance) are set to COMPUTE, and grad fp16 chunks are converted to fp32 on the fly.
-After computing, param fp32 chunks are copied into param fp16 chunk, and OS tensors are set to HOLD.
+Before ADAM computing, OS tensors (param fp32, momentum, and variance) are set to COMPUTE.
+During computing, grad fp16 chunks are converted to fp32 on the fly to save memory.
+After computing, the updated param fp32 tensors and used OS tensors are set to HOLD.
+When all tensors in a param fp32 chunk are in HOLD state, param fp32 chunks are copied into the corresponding param fp16 chunk.
+Figure~\ref{fig:fsm} shows the state transition of a param fp16 tensor during training.

-The implementation of PatrickStar is agnostic to PyTorch users.
-PatrickStar uses the hook mechanism to hijack the access of PyTorch tensors and does not require users to modify their model.

-\section{Scaling to Multiple GPUs}
+\subsection{Scaling to Multiple GPUs}

-PatrickStar uses multi-process to perform data parallel among multiple GPUs~\cite{paszke2019pytorch}.
-We assume the number of processes is nproc.
-The heterogeneous memory space of a process consists of the entire memory of the GPU and 1/nproc of CPU memory space.
-The process manages the 1/nproc of the total chunks located in its local heterogeneous memory space in a fashion the same as the Zero Redundancy Optimizer~\cite{rajbhandari2020zero}.
-The chunk in the local space is named \textbf{local chunk}, and the chunk not in local space is \textbf{remote chunk}.
-A \textbf{communication group} is composed of nproc continuous chunks of a chunk list, where each chunk belongs to a different process.
-Owing to the chunk tensor mapping schema in Sec. ~\ref{sec:one_gpu_preprocess}, we can design a communication scheme for data parallelism with the minimal inter-process communication volume.
-The process only needs to communicate the param fp16 and grad fp16 during the FWD and BWD processes.
-The ADAM process that requires the largest amount of data, momentum, variance, param fp32, and grad fp16, is executed locally.
+PatrickStar uses ZeRO-DP~\cite{rajbhandari2020zero} to scale training to multi-GPU via multiple-processing.
+Assume the number of processes is $nproc$.
+Each process takes care of a single GPU.
+In terms of multi-node system, where each node has one CPU and multiple GPUs, the processes inside a node share that one CPU of the node.
+Therefore, the local memory space of a process consists of memory of a single GPU and $1/nproc$ of overall CPU memory space.
+ZeRO-DP reduces memory requirements by $nproc$ times compared to DP by keeping the $1/nproc$ of the total chunks in its local memory space.
+The chunks kept by the process are named \textbf{local chunks}, and the chunks kept by the other process are \textbf{remote chunks}.
+A \textbf{communication group} consists of $nproc$ continuous chunks of a chunk list, where each chunk belongs to a different process.